marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/interdependence-of-patterns.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: Dependent Patterns, Interdependence of Patterns

 .. _dependent-patterns:

-.. index:: Dependent Patterns

-.. index:: Interdependence of Patterns

 Interdependence of Patterns
 ***************************